The Government’s Department for Work and Pensions is running the Household Support Fund for another 12 months, to help with the rising cost of living.

 Our partners

-The scheme is being funded by the Department for Work and Pensions, and delivered by our Adults and prevention service, who are working in partnership with:
+The scheme is being funded by the Department for Work and Pensions, and delivered by our third sector partner organisations.

 • Age UK